wards999/OneThemer/README.md

 Note: Hovering over an entry in the left hand list displays a tooltip giving details on what it represents in the One Commander GUI

+\
+\
+Guidelines - How to create a theme:
+Navigate to \OneCommanderFolder\Themes\ (portable version of One Commander) or to C:\Users\Yourname\OneCommander\Themes (Microsoft Store version)
+Duplicate a theme folder of the theme that is the closest starting point to the one you want to create and give it a new name In One Commander open Settings and select that new theme Open OneThemer and navigate to the same new folder and open the .xaml file from the folder
+\
+The typical iteration process is:
+Select an entry in OneThemer and change its color (Apply Single button) or all entries in the theme that share the color (Apply Matches button)
+Click the Save Changes button
+Switch to One Commander and press Ctrl+Shift+F5 to reload the theme and see the changes